Beyond 'Self-Made': How Interdependence Fuels True Gratitude and Compassion

 Interdependence and the Transformative Power of Giving Thanks

-Girl in white dress waters plants in garden.
+Girl in white dress waters plants in a garden bed, sunlight, focused activity.

 In the spirit of the Thanksgiving season, I thought that it would be nice to include some reflections on gratitude, how it relates to interdependence, and how both gratitude and interdependence relate to both my personal growth and Holistic Training’s growth.
 I hope that all who read these thoughts come away with a heart full of thanks that empowers them to give back.